redhat-na-ssa/demo-ai-gitops-catalog/README.md

 ## Bootstrapping a Cluster

 1. Verify you are logged into your cluster using `oc`.
-1. Clone this repository to your local environment.
+1. Clone this repository to your local environment or the [OpenShift Web Terminal](https://docs.openshift.com/container-platform/4.12/web_console/web_terminal/installing-web-terminal.html).

 ```sh
 oc whoami